-- Add olive oil to Instant Pot inner cooking pot and select the “Sauté’ function.
-Use the “Adjust” button to select the “Normal” (medium) setting.
+- Add olive oil to the Instant Pot and press the Saute function.
+Set to the Normal or medium setting.

-- Once hot, add the diced shallot, all but 2 tablespoons of the red pepper,and garlic powder.
-Season with salt and black pepper, to taste, and stir to combine.
-Cook for 2-3 minutes, or until the vegetables start to soften.
+- When the pot is hot, add the shallot, all but 2 tablespoons of the red pepper, garlic powder, salt and black pepper, to taste, and stir to combine.
+Cook for 2-3 minutes, or until the shallots start to soften.

-- Add the potatoes and continue cooking, stirring occasionally, for another 2-3 minutes or until the potatoes start to develop some color.
+- Next, add the potatoes and cook for another 2-3 minutes or until the potatoes start to develop some color.
 Stir occasionally during this step.

-- Deglaze the Instant Pot inner cooking pot by pouring in the chicken broth and gently scraping the bottom with a rubber spatula to release the brown bits.
+- Add the chicken broth and gently scrape the bottom with a rubber spatula to release the brown bits.
 Press the “Keep Warm/Cancel” button to turn off the Sauté function.

-- Add the frozen broccoli and cover.
+- Add the frozen broccoli and put the lid on.
 Lock the lid into place and make sure the vent is set to “Sealing.”
 Select the “Manual” setting and adjust setting to“High,” if necessary.
 Set cook time to 2 minutes.

-- When cook time is complete, allow the pressure to release naturally for 5 minutes, then do a quick release for any remaining steam before carefully removing the lid.
+- Allow the pressure to release for 5 minutes, then do a "quick release" for any remaining steam.
+Carefully remove the lid.

-- To prevent curdling, temper the heavy cream by add 2-3 tablespoons of the hot liquid from the Instant Pot to it before adding it to the soup.
+- Temper the heavy cream by add 2-3 tablespoons of the hot liquid from the Instant Pot to it before adding it to the soup.
 Stir to combine.

-- Taste and adjust seasonings, as needed.
-Serve immediately topped with additional shredded cheese and remaining red pepper on top.
+- Taste test and add additional seasonings, as needed.
+When ready to serve, top with additional cheese and the rest of the red pepper.